bids-standard/execution-spec/src/specification.md

 #### Reserved arguments

-The ability to filter BIDS entities (e.g. subject, session, or run) allows for the selection of subsets of datasets.
+The ability to filter BIDS entities (for example subject, session, or run) allows for the selection of subsets of datasets.
 To be extensible as new entities are added to the BIDS specification, the reserved arguments are defined here as a rule which maps to BIDS entities, rather than specifying the moving goalpost of an